Quantcast

 RELATED

-Missy 'Misdemeanor' Elliott is cultural royalty for many ways that supersede music.
+Missy 'Misdemeanor' Elliott is cultural royalty in many ways that supersede music.
 She is revolutionary, before her time.
 She has emerged as the undisputed queen of Afrofuturistic hip-hop since her solo debut in '97.
 From the late '90s, she has built an unparalleled legacy, one that continues to evolve in a predominantly male-dominated industry.
-Her catalogue is deep; un-fck-withable and nostalgic all around thanks to samples, out-of-the-box production techniques, lyrics and her ultimate muse: music videos.
+Her catalogue is deep; un-fck-withable and nostalgic all around thanks to samples, out-of-the-box production techniques, lyrics, and her ultimate muse: music videos.

 So, needless to say, sis knows what's she's doing out here.